opening-up-chatgpt/opening-up-chatgpt.github.io/readme.md

 - [Criteria](#survey-criteria)
 - [List of Projects](#list-of-projects)

-## The template
+## How to edit the awesome list and live table

-Append the new project at the end of file
+Template to add a project to the [List of Projects](#list-of-projects) section:

 ```markdown